 The truth is that both Uganda and Rwanda are home to mountain gorillas and offer a similar experience when it comes to gorilla trekking.
 The only difference is that Rwanda’s mountain gorillas are found in the Virunga ranges, where bamboo is the dominant vegetation, while in Uganda they are found in a rainforest with a variety of trees and plants.
 The chances of seeing gorillas in both countries are high, so it doesn’t matter which one you visit – you will be able to see these endangered apes in their natural habitat.
 Some people believe that it is easier to see gorillas in Rwanda because of the vegetation, but this is just a perception.
 In reality, gorilla trekking in both Uganda and Rwanda is well-organized and the treks are equally enjoyable in both countries.

 Gorilla trekking can be done year-round in Uganda and Rwanda, as the activity is well-organized in both countries.
 The best time to go gorilla trekking in Uganda is during the drier months of January, February, and from June to early September.
 This is because the park is easier to access during these months and the vegetation is not too dense, providing clear views of the gorillas.
 However, some people prefer to go during the rainy season, as the gorillas are more active and easier to spot as they move shorter distances in search of food.
 Ultimately, the best time to go gorilla trekking depends on personal preferences and the specific conditions at the time of your visit.

-Book your gorilla trekking adventure with Trek Africa Tours and discover the beauty and wonder of Uganda and Rwanda’s mountain gorillas.
+Book your gorilla trekking adventure with Trek Africa Expeditions and discover the beauty and wonder of Uganda and Rwanda’s mountain gorillas.

 The tours featured throughout our website are intended to give you ideas for what’s possible when you travel with us.
 Treat them simply as inspiration, because your trip will be created individually by one of our specialists to match your tastes and budget.